hominoids/SBC_Case_Builder/README.md

 ### Standard Motherboard Case Adjustments Tab
 Both standard motherboard adapters and cases can be generated with SBC Case Builder and this tab controls the specific settings.
 Since it is not possible to know the motherboard thickness it is set to 2mm and the *standard motherboard thickness* setting is used to add or subtract thickness for an accurate representation of the user provided PCB.
 The *rear io shield* setting is only used when generating full cases and is not needed when generating adapters and io shields.
 Most of the adjustments in the *3D Case Adjustments* tab also work for motherboard adapters which allows for the SBC or other device to be repositioned on the adapter while providing the full use of the accessory subsystem.
 Any accessory entries in the sbc_case_builder_accessories.cfg file should reference the bottom face.
 The *bottom cover pattern* in the *Fan and Vent Openings* tab and the *SBC Bottom Standoff* tabs also apply to motherboard adapters.
 There are predefined example cases and adapters available in the GUI for further reference.

+### Rack Mount Case Adjustments Tab
+Both 1U and 2U, 10" and 19", rack cases are configured in this tab.
+The first entry *rack width* selects if 10" or 19" rack cases are being created.
+The *rack size* sets wether 1U or 2U.
+The remaining tab is divided into six groups of settings each representing a virtual bay.
+Each bay group specifies the SBC thru the pickbox *Rack Bay1* respectively.
+With *rack bay1 xyz loc* and *rack bay1 rotation determining the position and z-axis rotation.
+The type of bay is set in the *rack bay1 face* pickbox followed by two checkboxes for the internal dividing wall, rear fan and a bay conduit selection pickbox.

 ### 3D Case Adjustments Tab